vendetta-labs/vendetta-markets-smart-contracts/smart-contracts/README.md

 ## How it works

 Vendetta Markets is a decentralized esports betting platform deployed on the Optimism network.
-The protocol operates through a combination of simple contracts, the most important being the `GameMarket`, which holds all the bets placed by the users.
+The protocol operates through a combination of simple contracts, the most important being the `Market`, which holds all the bets placed by the users.

 Uses an oracle system fed by a trusted game feed, the protocol accurately determines the outcomes of the markets.